Marcelle LeBlanc

-Marcelle LeBlanc is a film and television actress.
+Marcelle LeBlanc (born March 19, 2003) is a film and television actress.

+LeBlanc appeared in an episode of Stranger Things, acting alongside Gaten Matarazzo.
+She appeared as a guest star on Criminal Minds as well before landing a role in a film called Union.
+She has had roles in Cobra Kai, Grey's Anatomy, and Fear Street Part Two: 1978.

+Early life

 LeBlanc is from Birmingham, Alabama.
+She has a younger sister, Ava LeBlanc who was Miss Alabama Teen USA 2024.
 She began participating in theater at age 11.
 At age 14, she founded an initiative to provide other children with scholarships to participate in after-school arts programs, in cooperation with the Alabama Arts Alliance non-profit for which she is a state spokesperson.

+Pageantry

 In December 2019, she entered the Miss Coosa Valley's Outstanding Teen pageant, earned the title of Miss Alabama's Outstanding Teen 2021 in 2020, and won the Miss America's Outstanding Teen 2022 title on July 30, 2021.
 During the national pageant, she won top overall interview and a preliminary talent competition award, and her title-holding year is dedicated to promoting the arts scholarship organization she founded and lobbying for funding for arts programs.

+Personal life

 LeBlanc enrolled at Auburn University in fall 2021, where she joined the Alpha Gamma Delta sorority and plans to major in accounting while continuing to act in film and television.